noaa-onms/cinms/modals/_captions.md

 ## Figure App.F.14.4.

-A figure showing the average amount of *Sargassum horneri* across three of the Nothern Channel Islands from 2010 - 2015.
-Figure: [Channel Islands National Park](https://www.nps.gov/chis/index.htm)
+A figure showing the average amount of a species of non-native seaweed (*Sargassum horneri*) across three of the Nothern Channel Islands from 2010 to 2015.
+Figure credit: [Channel Islands National Park](https://www.nps.gov/chis/index.htm).

 ### Details